fhoeben/sample-fitnesse-project/README.md

 ## Running Locally
 To start the wiki locally execute: `mvn clean compile exec:exec`, it can then be accessed at [http://localhost:9090/](http://localhost:9090/).

+*Please note*: after running this command for the first time on macOS (or OS-X), you need to set the execute permission on the Selenium webdrivers `chmod +x wiki/webdrivers/*`,

 More details on the features of hsac-fitnesse-fixtures, and example tests, can then be accessed at [http://localhost:9090/HsacExamples](http://localhost:9090/HsacExamples).